Skip links

 We believe managers are in a fantastic position to influence team culture and to create psychologically safe workplaces where people, not only feel valued and supported but, are able to express their feelings and share some of that emotional burden before it overwhelms.

-For charities with retail stores, the post pandemic rise in violence in stores is adding additional pressure to wellbeing programmes.
+For charities with retail stores, the post pandemic rise in violence in stores is adding additional pressure to wellbeing Programmes.
 It also represents a risk to their operational model, as they rely on volunteers to fill >87% of shop worker positions.
 At a time when charity retail is booming, the need to retain and recruit volunteers has never been higher.
 With the right training and perspective on preventing and managing conflict, we believe many situations of violence might be avoided completely thus reducing this risk.